BlockstreamResearch/bip-frost-dkg/README.md

 The last step of a SimplPedPod session is to run an external *equality check protocol* Eq, whose purpose is to verify that all participants have received identical protocol messages during the previous steps.

-SimplPedPop assumes that Eq is an interactive protocol with the following abstract interface:
+SimplPedPop assumes that Eq is an interactive protocol between the `n` participants with the following abstract interface:
-Every participant can invoke a session of Eq with an input value x (TODO and the identities of other participants?).
+Every participant can invoke a session of Eq with an input value `x` (TODO and the identities of other participants?).
 Eq may not return at all to the calling participant.
-But if it returns successfully for some calling participant, then all honest participants agree on the value x (but it may be the case that not all of them have established this fact yet).
+But if it returns successfully for some calling participant, then all honest participants agree on the value `x`.
+(but it may be the case that not all of them have established this fact yet).
 This means that the SimplPedPod session was successful and the resulting threshold public key can be returned to the participant, who can use it (e.g., send funds to it).

 More formally, Eq must fulfill the following properties:
- - Integrity: If Eq returns successfully to some honest participant, then for every pair of input values x and x' provided by two honest participants, we have x = x'.
+ - Integrity: If Eq returns successfully to some honest participant, then for every pair of input values x and x' provided by two honest participants, we have `x = x'`.
  - Conditional Agreement: If Eq returns successfully to some honest participant, and all messages between honest participants are delivered eventually, then Eq will eventually return successfully to all honest participants.

 Depending on the application scenario, different approaches may be suitable to implement Eq,